 It is important for landlords to fully understand the AODA and its requirements.
-An online guide and toolkit called "Unlocking the AODA - Guide for

-Landlords" is available on the Centre for Equality Rights in Accommodation website.
+An online guide and toolkit called "Unlocking the AODA - Guide for Landlords" is available on the Canadian Centre for Housing Rights website.

 Contingency Plan- Have a Reserve Fund